XSEDE/ipf/docs/COMMUNITY_SOFTWARE_SP_SETUP.md

 * Edit the ipf-RESOURCE-glue2-extmodules-sc1 file, changing the MODULEPATH variable to the correct MODULEPATH for the set of modules that have this Support Contact.

-The last step is to copy the ipf-RESOURCE-glue2-extmodules-sc1 file to the appropriate system directory (typically /etc/init.d).
+* Finally copy the ipf-RESOURCE-glue2-extmodules-sc1 file to the appropriate system directory (typically /etc/init.d).
 You may need to perform a 'chkconfig --add' or equivalent.